Skip to Content

 Because you are not used to your new soundscape, your brain isn't either.
 So new sounds and background noises will initially feel and sound strange.
 Your brain needs to get used to organising and recognising sounds again.
 Be patient and anticipate the changes.

 If your new hearing aids are causing you pain, arrange an appointment to see your audiologist to alter the fit and adjust any settings accordingly.
 Please be aware that your ears might be sensitive to the new devices at first - it's all a part of your adjustment period.
+Mild awareness of the aids in your ears is normal; actual pain is not - contact us immediately if you experience discomfort.

 Take time for breaks and rest

-This period of adjustment can be very tiresome, so you must remember to rest and take time out.
+This period of adjustment can be very tiring, so you must remember to rest and take time out.
 It is very similar to retraining a muscle to do something that it hasn't been used to doing in a while.

 How To Get The Most Out Of Your Hearing Aids

-A Hearing Aid Users Guide to Hearing Better
+A Hearing Aid User's Guide to Hearing Better

 Plus, how can loved ones help?